-Add person by searching for the name under existing contact, select the class of shares being issued, record the number of shares being transferred and the transaction date, then hit Create.
+Add the person (or entity) to the share allocation by searching for the name under existing contact, select the class of shares being issued, record the number of shares being transferred and the transaction date, then select Create.

 Repeat this process to issue shares to all shareholders of the company when it was first incorporated.
 If the same person has two separate class shares, you can repeat the process again to allocate shares to them from the other share class.